 "Compassionate leave gives employees the flexibility and privacy to determine their own priorities, rather than a rigid policy dictating which periods of life are 'important enough' to warrant time away from work."

 The most life-changing periods of a person’s life can make or break their experience at work.
-The data is clear that generous, accessible parental leave policies improve retention and help attract new talent.
-We strongly believe the same to be true of dozens of other pivotal moments in employees' lives.
+The data is clear that generous, accessible parental leave policies improve retention and help attract new talent—we want to see those same benefits for people going through equally life-changing moments who may not get the same support.

 In today’s productivity-driven culture, the typical employee is expected to manage work, family obligations, their own health, and whatever curveballs life throws at them with consistent output and a smile.
-But what happens when their capacity is overloaded by all these competing priorities?
-For many, the answer is to leave the workforce entirely or find work that creates more room for personal priorities.
-We think of leave (of all types) as a tool to help employees reset their capacity and return to work when that capacity is feeling more manageable.
+But what happens when their capacity is overloaded?
+For many, the answer is to leave the workforce entirely—something that especially impacts women and BIPOC—burn out in their personal and professional life,or find work that could allow them this space.
+We think of leave (of all types) as a tool to help employees reset their capacity and return to work when that capacity is feeling more manageable, instead of abandoning them in their moment of need.

 As part of our policy, no employee is obligated to share the reason for their compassionate leave.
 We believe each individual is the expert in their own wellbeing.
 It is not up to us as company leaders (or an HR team, or a manager) to judge the “severity” of another person’s situation and whether or not they may need time away.